Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Post-workout recovery

-Steady cooling after runs, training or gym sessions - without the freezing shock of a frozen pack.
+Steady cooling after runs, training or gym sessions, without the freezing shock of a frozen pack.

 Kelvin is intended for general cooling comfort and recovery support.
 It is not a substitute for medical advice.
 Always follow the instructions for use.